StevenMaude/javascript-cheat-sheet/README.md

 Executes the loop body *once*, regardless of the condition state. checking condition on subsequent iterations.

+## switch

+Alternative to if...else:

+    switch(expression)
+        case label1:
+            statements
+            [break;]
+        case label2:
+            statements
+            [break;]
+        default:
+            statements
+            [break;]

+Checks if any of the cases in the switch match the case labels and execute the code in them.
+When a break statement is reached, execution continues after the switch statement.

+`break`ing is optional.
+However, if a `break` is not included for a `case`, the statements in `default` will execute too.

+The break under default is unnecessary as you have already reached the end of the switch statement at that point, [but still worth including](http://stackoverflow.com/questions/2729813/switch-statements-do-you-need-the-last-break-javascript-mainly).

 # Functions
 Can declare a named function: